UPPMAX/uppmax4DL/docs/naiss-sens-bianca.md

 - The whole Bianca cluster (blue) contains hundreds of virtual project clusters (green), each of which is isolated from each other and the Internet.
 - Data can be transferred to or from a virtual project cluster through the Wharf, which is a special file area that is visible from the Internet.

-### The log in steps
-1. When you log in to [https://bianca.uppmax.uu.se](https://bianca.uppmax.uu.se), your SSH or ThinLinc client first meets the blue Bianca login node.
-    - `<username>-<projid>@bianca.uppmax.uu.se`
-    - like: `myname-sens2016999@bianca.uppmax.uu.se`
-2. After checking your [2-factor authentication](https://www.uppmax.uu.se/support/user-guides/setting-up-two-factor-authentication/), this server looks for your virtual project cluster.
-3. If it's present, then you are transferred to a login prompt on your cluster's login node.
-If not, then the virtual cluster is started.
-4. Inside each virtual project cluster, by default there is just a one-core login node.
-When you need more memory or more CPU power, you submit a job (interactive or batch), and an idle node will be moved into your project cluster.